slerman12/Help-me/7-Ongoing.md

 ## Conclusion

-- Proposition 3 is the policy of accountability that the PhD student handbook requires the ruling judges to satisfy.
+- Proposition 3 is the policy of accountability that the PhD student handbook requires the faculty to satisfy.
-- Disproof 2 formally disproves the claim of Proposition 3, and proves that the ruling judges are currently violating the policy of the PhD student handbook.
+- Disproof 2 formally disproves the claim of Proposition 3, and proves that the faculty are currently violating the policy of the PhD student handbook.

 <p align='center'>𖥸</p>